dfinity/snsdemo/README.md

 - Log in to the nns-dapp: <http://qhbym-qaaaa-aaaaa-aaafq-cai.localhost:8080/>
 - Make sure that you have at least 5 ICP in your main account; if not get more with the "Get ICP" menu entry.
 - Go to the neurons tab and create a neuron.
 Give it 5 ICP and no dissolve delay.
-- Make a note of the neuron ID:

   ```bash
   DEVELOPER_NEURON_ID=INSERT_VALUE_HERE
   ```